bhauman/figwheel-main/docs/tutorial.md

 You will notice that if you edit the `src/hello/cruel_world.cljs` file you will see the same hot reloading and feedback behavior as before.

-There are some differences though in the startup output for the REPL you will notice a difference in the names of the compiled artifacts.
+In the startup output for the REPL, you will notice a difference in the names of the compiled artifacts.

 [image of "cruel" compiled artifacts output lines]